 The next morning, after a delicious family friendly breakfast in the dining room, Thomas and Daddy headed to the swimming pool for an hour of splashing around, whilst Mummy chilled out.
 Then after a nap, it was time for Thomas to try out the Den.

-Having a stay-at-home-mum, he has never needed to go to nursery or any childcare, so we thought this was a great opportunity to see how he got on and for us to have a bit of peace.
-The staff Wendy and Lisa were amazing, letting us stay to play with him whilst he settled in, then distracting him whilst we slipped away.
-For a further hour he happily played with the fantastic toys and equipment with Wendy, even giving her a cuddle as we said goodbye.
-We don’t even get cuddles!
+Having a stay-at-home-mum, he has never needed to go to nursery or any childcare.
+So we thought this was a great opportunity to see how he got on and for us to have a bit of peace.
+The staff Wendy and Lisa were amazing.
+Letting us stay to play with him whilst he settled in, then distracting him whilst we slipped away.
+For a further hour he happily played with the fantastic toys and equipment with Wendy.
+He even gave her a hug as we said goodbye.
+We don’t even get hugs!
 We were so glad we tried it out.

 There is so much to do for little ones, we didn’t leave the hotel on our first day.
 But if you want to get out and about, the choice of places to explore is endless.

-The National Trust beach at Kynance Cove is just along the coast, or visit a pretty fishing village such as nearby Coverack.
-Well-known Flambards is just up the road, or venture further afield to St Michael’s Mount, St Ives, Lands’ End and the Minack Theatre.
-The Polurrian Bay Hotel is perfectly situated for anything in the West of Cornwall.
+The National Trust beach at Kynance Cove is just along the coast.
+Or visit a pretty fishing village such as nearby Coverack.
+Well-known Flambards is just up the road, or venture further afield to St Michael’s Mount.
+There is also St Ives, Lands’ End and the Minack Theatre.
+The Polurrian on the Lizard is perfectly situated for anything in the West of Cornwall.
 And above all, it is perfect for a family break away.